 ORLANDO, Fla. - After years of anticipation, Walt Disney World opened to the public on October 1st, 1971.
-Tens of thousands of guests entered Magic Kingdom, the first park to open at the resort, for fun and fantasy with family and friends.
+Thousands entered Magic Kingdom, the first park to open at the resort, for fun and fantasy with family and friends.

-Since then, three more theme parks, two water parks, dozens of resort hotels, and a massive retail, dining, and entertainment district opened at the Florida resort.
+Disney has since opened three more theme parks, two water parks, dozens of resort hotels, and a massive retail, dining, and entertainment district.

 With these expansions, Walt Disney World Resort has experienced many important moments throughout its 50-year history.